carbon-language/carbon-lang/docs/design/generics/details.md

 There are some constraints that we will naturally represent as named type-of-types.
-These can either be used directly to constrain a generic type parameter, or in a `where ... is ...` clause to constrain an associated type.
+These can either be used directly to constrain a generic type parameter, or in a `where ... impls ...` clause to constrain an associated type.

 The compiler determines which types implement these interfaces, developers can not explicitly implement these interfaces for their own types.